Updated:

 It gives parents control, but it also puts the burden on you.
 You’re the one evaluating tutors, managing schedules, and hoping the fit works.
 For parents with time, that’s fine.
 For parents who want a vetted system that “just works,” services like Ruvimo save a lot of hassle.

 Yup is the math-help-on-demand app.
 Teen stuck on a geometry problem at 9:30 p.m.?
-They snap a pic, send it, and a tutor helps.
+Take a photo, send it, and a tutor helps.

 It’s great for emergencies.
 But it’s not a program that builds long-term understanding.
 Most parents use Yup as a side tool, not a main tutoring plan.